alessandro-sherhey/password-generator/README.md

 I used HTML, CSS and basic JavaScript to build this website.
 For the icons I used FontAwesome, and the animations are all built with normal CSS.

 ## License
 This website has a MIT license.
+You can look at it from the "LICENSE" file in the repository.